OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 The "Preview Mode" defines when the course becomes available for learners to begin.

 - **Preview Mode On:**
-  This option sets the course to course preview mode, meaning that users can only view Course Info but cannot view course content.
+  This option sets the course to course preview mode, meaning that users can only view Course Info and cannot view course content.

 - **Preview Mode Off:**
   This option allows the course to be fully available to users.